gabriel-barata/Event-Driven-Data-Processing/README.md

 + **Amazon Lambda**: AWS Lambda is a serverless compute service.
 In our architecture a lambda function was configured to consume the SQS queue and process it's messages, reading the file from the s3 bucket, validating it and then converting it and writing on the next layer.

 ### The Benefits of This Architecture
 + **Serverless**: In a cloud context, "serverless" refers to a cloud computing model where the cloud provider manages the infrastructure and resources required to run and scale applications.
-No need to manage or provision servers explicitily.
+No need to manage or provision servers explicitily, just deploy code.
 + **Flexibility**: It's an exetremely flexible solution.
-If another developer or team wants to, for whatever reason, do some job on this same bucket and new come files, it would just have to subscribe his worload to the SNS topic.
+If another developer or team wants to, for whatever reason, do some job on this same bucket and new come files, it would just have to subscribe his workload to the SNS topic.
-+ **Scalable**:
++ **Scalability**: Lambda automatically scales up based on incoming events, so we should no ahve have problems if multiple files are droped on the s3 bucket at once.
+And with the SQS queue we can surpass the Lambda limitations on concurrent executions.
+That is, one file or a thousand of files, it doesnt matter, all should be processed without big problems.

 ### Pipeline Explanation
 1. A new file is droped on the "dl-bronze-layer" s3 bucket.